 Copper

 Cashew nuts are an excellent source of copper, which parrots need for heme (iron compound) synthesis.
-It also creates healthy blood vessels, bones, and connective tissue.
+It also leads to healthy blood vessels, bones, and connective tissue.

 Zinc

-Even though parrots only need some zinc, it helps form insulin and allows vitamin A to function better.
+Even though parrots only need some zinc, it helps form insulin and allows vitamin A (retinol) binding.

 Selenium

-According to Environmental Contaminants in Biota, selenium’s a chemical compound that boosts the immune system, growth, reproduction, and thyroid hormone production.
+According to Environmental Contaminants in Biota, selenium is a chemical compound that boosts the immune system, growth, reproduction, and thyroid hormone production.

 Iron

-Parrots need iron because they use it to create hemoglobin, which carries oxygen around the body.
+Parrots need iron to create hemoglobin, which carries oxygenated blood around the body.
 Cashews minimize the risk of anemia, preventing parrots from feeling weak and lethargic.

 Magnesium

-Magnesium is an essential mineral for the nerves and muscles.
-A 28.35 g serving of cashew nuts contains 82.8 mg of magnesium, which is more than spinach, cherries, and cauliflower.
+Magnesium is an essential mineral for nerves and muscles.
+A 28.35 g serving of cashew nuts contains 82.8 mg of magnesium, more than spinach, cherries, and cauliflower.

 Magnesium assists in the following ways: